Ibinola/ibinola.github.io/README.md

-# ibinola.github.io
-A responsive web page on different screen sizes using media query
+A responsive web page on different screen sizes using media query and JavaScript to make the navigation bar functional.